rust-project-primer/book/src/build-system/bazel.md

 Any external resources you rely on, you specifiy with a hash-sum to ensure that the compilation process is always deterministic.

+## Getting Started with Bazel

+### Installing Bazel

+While you can [install Bazel](https://bazel.build/install), the recommended way to use it is to install [bazelisk](https://github.com/bazelbuild/bazelisk).
+Bazelisk is to Bazel as Rustup is to Rust: it manages multiple versions of Bazel and ensures that you are using the appropriate version in each project.

+### Project Setup

 ## Examples